Work starts to refloat Italy's Concordia cruise wreck

 A barge has moved next to the liner and the ship’s radar has been removed from the upper deck.
 The swimming pool slide and the large yellow funnel will be taken off in coming weeks, salvage workers and local officials said.

-“The preliminary work has begun before the ship is stabilized, which will happen in the next few months,” Mayor of Giglio, Sergio Ortelli, said on Wednesday.
+“The preliminary work has begun before the ship is stabilised, which will happen in the next few months,” Mayor of Giglio, Sergio Ortelli, said on Wednesday.

-Two cranes attached to an underwater platform beside the 114,500 metric ton (126,215 ton) ship will then pull it upright, helped by the weight of big water-filled tanks that will be fitted on the part of the ship above water.
+Two cranes attached to an underwater platform beside the 114,500 tonne ship will then pull it upright, helped by the weight of big water-filled tanks that will be fitted on the part of the ship above water.

 Once upright, more tanks will be fitted to the other side of the hull.
 They will then be emptied and filled with air to refloat the huge liner, which will be towed to an Italian port and broken up.